 What a battery disconnect switch does in an RV

 How does the 12-volt battery disconnect work?
 I have lost 12-volt power on our 2006 Four Winds Hurricane.

-A 12 volt battery disconnect switch is used to shut off all 12 volt power in the RV.
-When the switch is activated the batteries are disconnected/isolated and no longer supply 12 volt power to the house portion of the RV.
+ANSWER: Hi Dieter, a 12-volt battery disconnect switch is used to shut off all 12-volt power in the RV.
+When the switch is activated the batteries are disconnected/isolated and no longer supply 12-volt power to the house portion of the RV.

 A Factory Installed Battery Disconnect Switch is usually a rocker switch that is located in the RV marked as "Battery" or "Battery Disconnect" or any abbreviation of those words.
 There are also Aftermarket Battery Disconnect Switches (like the one pictured at the top of this page) that can be installed directly on the house batteries.

 For those of you that do not have a battery disconnect switch on your RV, you should watch the video below to see how easy it is to install an Aftermarket Battery Disconnect Switch on your RV.

 If you find out that your problem is not caused by an activated Battery Disconnect Switch it could be that your house batteries are no longer holding a charge or no longer being charged or even a blown fuse.
 The problem could also be caused by low electrolytes in the batteries or loose connections on the batteries.

 Everything-About-RVing.com is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.